alexcoy06/Python-Practice/README.md

 - **Day1:** Creating a simple name generator for bands, using basic python.
 - **Day2:** Creating a tip calculator, using basic python.
-- **Day3:** Creating a tip text-based adventure game, using basic python.
+- **Day3:** Creating a text-based adventure game, using basic python.

 ## Improvement